Image credit: Claude Roy, "Regardez-Vous Un Peu Dans La Glace" (Enfantasques)

 A long-standing activist, curator and provocateur both within and outside of the academy, for a decade she curated Blue Betty’s Bistro: Guerilla Encounters in the Literary Arts, including panel discussions, interventions, and the yearly Cowgirl Shindig: International Women’s Day Reading Event featuring Innovative Women Writers, a fund-raiser for local women’s shelters.

-A graduate and Fellow of the Iowa Writers’ Workshop (MFA), she completed her Ph.D. in Poetics at the University of Calgary and is completing a Post-Doctoral Fellowship (SSHRC) in Poetics and Pedagogy at the University of Alberta.
+A graduate and Fellow of the Iowa Writers’ Workshop (MFA), she completed her Ph.D. in Poetics at the University of Calgary and completed a Post-Doctoral Fellowship (SSHRC) in Social Poetics and Pedagogy at the University of Alberta.

 Her protean writing practice continuously revisits meditations on gender, subjectivity, ecopoetics, power, otherness, sublimity, and the decolonial imaginary…towards imagining increasingly compassionate and inquisitive human and ecological communities.